samcom12/Eternal-Loop-Challenge-HackTheBox/README.md

 ![](https://i.ibb.co/qRTMDHZ/descarga-4.png)

-Just left unzip the file.
+It only remains to unzip the file.

 The file will be "DoNotTouch", if we check what type of file it is..